jicarretero/delete-unaccepted-vms/README.md

 Known issues
 ------------
 * Please, be aware that this script doesn't seem to work with organizations.
-If a VM belongs to an orgnization, it might be deleted.
-So, some careful study of /tmp/2delete.txt file must be performed before deleting anything.
+If a VM belongs to an orgnization, it is writen a "log line" in file /tmp/2check.txt -- This must be tested manually.

 * "nova list" only return 1000 results.
 If the amount of instances is bigger than that, the script might not completely work.
 It might be useful to be executed serveral times after the deletions.

+* This is not ready yet to clean and delete networks and routers for users.